Video Games

 The brain cells are grown on microelectrode arrays that send signals to relay the ball’s location.
 The cells then signal back to control the paddle and hit the ball.
 The entire system has been dubbed “DishBrain.”

-What’s perhaps even more intriguing, as Futurism points out, is that the brain cells aren’t so much controlling the paddle as they are becoming the paddle.
+Apparently, DishBrain neurons aren’t quite as good at the game as AI, but they are faster learners.
+They’re able to settle into the gameplay in about 5 minutes, while an AI given a similar task takes 90 minutes (at least for now).
+Futurism points out that the brain cells aren’t so much controlling the paddle as they are becoming the paddle.
 As Cortical Labs Chief Scientific Officer Brett Kagan says, “We often refer to them as living in The Matrix.
 When they are in the game, they believe they are the paddle.”

 But then, perhaps the real truth is that there is no paddle.